Tan-Guan-Lin/ip/docs/README.md

 Bara-Bara data is saved automatically after any command that changes the data.
 There is no need to save manually.
 Your tasks are stored in a data file in the same directory as the application.

-:exclamation: **Note**: If you edit the data file directly and make incorrect changes, Bara-Bara might start with an empty task list.
+**Note**: If you edit the data file directly and make incorrect changes, Bara-Bara might start with an empty task list.
 It's recommended to backup the data file before editing.

 ---